-- 24(1) Without derogating from the powers of the police under the National Police Service Act, a police officer may arrest the respondent without warrant, on the request of the applicant or applicant's representative, at any time within five years after the day of issue of a protection order, or such extended period as the court may order, if the respondent breaches any term or condition of the order. - (2) If the police officer to whom a request is made in terms of subsection (1) is satisfied that- - (a) the respondent concerned has committed, is committing or is threatening to commit a breach terms or conditions; and - (b) there are reasonable ground to believe that- - (i) the respondent concerned has committed, is committing or is threatening to commit a breach of the order concerned; and he or she shall arrest the respondent.

-(ii) it is necessary or desirable to do so to protect the applicant from serious substantial harm, discomfort or inconvenience whether physical, emotional or economic,
+- (2) If the police officer to whom a request is made under subsection (1) is satisfied that- - (a) the respondent concerned has committed, is breaching or is threatening to breach the terms or conditions of the protection order; and - (b) there are reasonable grounds to believe that- - (i) the respondent concerned has breached, is breaching or is threatening to breach the protection order; and - (ii) it is necessary or desirable to do so to protect the applicant from serious substantial harm, discomfort or inconvenience whether physical, emotional or economic, the police officer shall arrest the respondent.

-(3) A respondent arrested in terms of subsection (2) shall be held in custody and brought before a court as soon as possible and in any event not later than twenty four hours after the arrest on a charge of contravening section 26.
+- (3) A respondent arrested under subsection (2) shall be held in custody and brought before a court as soon as possible and in any event, not later than twenty four hours after the arrest on a charge of contravening section 25. - 24.
+A protection order shall remain in force for such period as may be specified by the court and may be reviewed, from time to time, depending on the circumstances.